Ghost vs MemberPress for Membership Sites

 Buttondown is minimalist email.
 Ghost is email, website, and memberships in one.
 Compare pricing, features, and what each platform includes.

-Squarespace is a website builder.
-Ghost is a publishing platform.
-Compare newsletters, memberships, SEO, pricing, and design for bloggers.
+Squarespace is a website builder; Ghost is a publishing platform.
+Newsletters, memberships, SEO, pricing, and design compared for serious web publishers.

 Mailchimp is just email.
 Ghost is email, website, and memberships in one.
 Compare pricing, features, and what each platform actually includes.

 Kit is email-only at $39/mo.
-Ghost gives you email, a website, memberships, and SEO for $29/mo.
-Compare features, pricing, and ownership.
+Ghost gives you email, a full website, memberships, and SEO for $29/mo.
+Features, pricing, and ownership compared side by side.

 Medium pays writers $1.20/post on average.
 Ghost lets you keep 100% of subscription revenue.
 Compare monetization, SEO, design, and ownership.